GT Board per diems up in 2020, salaries to remain the same

-TRAVERSE CITY – While Grand Traverse County department heads were told to submit a “current services only” budget for 2020, the budget for the commission itself shows a recommended 6.25 percent increase.
+TRAVERSE CITY — Grand Traverse County department heads were told to submit a “current services only” budget for 2020, but the budget for the commission itself shows a recommended 6.25 percent increase.

 “We’re asking our departments to live within their means and I wonder why we need an increase to our budget,” Coffia said.
 “We didn’t vote to ask for more money and I just want to personally say I’m not comfortable with it.”